This post may contain affiliate links for your convenience, which means I will be compensated if you make a purchase after clicking on my links.

 Is a Faster Adoption Process Better?

-Even if you’ve have had dogs before, researching the rescue or shelter and the dog take time.
+Even if you’ve have had dogs before, finding a reputable rescue or shelter and then finding a dog that matches your lifestyle takes time.
 I learned this the hard way.
 You can read our heartbreaking adoption story here.

 What I actually love about our rescues 24-hour policy I mentioned above… is that it makes you really think about whether or not this is the right dog.
 It truly helps reduce the impulse decisions….
 Because let’s face it, all puppies are cute and dogs have a way of stealing our hearts at first sight.
 And just because he’s cute, doesn’t mean he’s meant to be yours for the next decade.